ricktu288/ray-optics/README.md

 ## Project structure

 - `src` contains the source code for the project.
-- `src/simulator` contains the source code for the simulator app.
+- `src/simulator` contains the source code for the simulator app, which is to be built by webpack.
 To understand the structure of the code, see the [documentation](https://phydemo.app/ray-optics/docs/) for more information.
 The documentation is generated from the jsdoc comments in the code.
 - `src/simulator-node` contains the source code for the node module version of the simulator.
-- `src/webpages` contains the code for the home pages, about pages, templates for gallery and module pages, and the JSON files for the gallery and modules.
+- `src/webpages` contains the handlebars templates for the home, about, gallery and module pages, to be built by `scripts/buildWebpages.mjs`.
+- `data` contains the data for gallery, modules, and the list of contributors.
 - `locales` contains the translations for the project in i18next format.
 - `scripts` contains the scripts for custom build steps.
 - `dist` contains the built files for the project (the entire content for the [https://phydemo.app/ray-optics](https://phydemo.app/ray-optics) website).